 Ma He studied Islam and memorised the Quran at a young age, and grew up speaking both Arabic and Chinese.
 As his father and grandfather had travelled to Makkah to complete their Hajj, this ignited his curiosity about the wide world.
 He studied languages, religions, traditions, history and geography, to know more about the countries located westward of China.

-One of the greatest figures that spread Islam to Southeast Asia, he was an admiral, soldier, diplomat and a trader.
+Admiral Zheng He grew up to become an admiral, soldier, diplomat and a trader.
 Although of Chinese and Middle Eastern descent and a devout Muslim, he respected and gave assistance to those of other religions, besides building mosques in many places he visited.
 Due to his skills and knowledge, he was sent on goodwill missions to countries in Southeast Asia, the Indian subcontinent, eastern Africa and some say much further away!